Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Winter Weather

-Protect broadleaf evergreens from cold weather by covering them with bedsheets or plastic.
+Protect broadleaf evergreens from cold weather by covering them with bedsheets, plastic or a garbage can.
 Tender plants, such as waxleaf privet, fragrant daphne and pittosporum need protection from temperatures below 25 degrees.
 Almost all broadleaf evergreens need protection from temperatures below 15 degrees.
 Remove plastic if the sun comes out or plants will overheat.
 Garden blanket can be left on because it breathes.

 Brush snow off of plants with an upward motion so branches are not broken.
-Ice can be melted off with a blow dryer but don't overheat the leaves.
+Excessive ice can be melted off with water, but watch for re-freezing.

 January | February | March | April | May | June | July